J0hann3/Minishell/README.md

 revert ??

+need to choose when to suppr arg for builtins

 builtins:
-◦ echo with option -n
+◦ echo with option -n							|	Done
-◦ pwd with no options
+◦ pwd with no options							|	Done
-◦ env with no options or arguments
+◦ env with no options or arguments				|	Done
-◦ cd with only a relative or absolute path
+◦ cd with only a relative or absolute path		|
-◦ export with no options
+◦ export with no options						|	Done
-◦ unset with no options
+◦ unset with no options							|
-◦ exit with no options
+◦ exit with no options							|

 EXIT STATUS :